 Chattanooga’s Siskin Steel & Supply Company, Inc. Announces Expansion at Plant in Nashville, TN

-The expansion adds 100,000 square feet to accommodate more steel and processing equipment.NASHVILLE, TN, UNITED STATES, May 28, 2026 /EINPresswire.com/ -- Siskin Steel & Supply Company, Inc., a Chattanooga-based metal processing and service company, announces the expansion of one of its largest service centers in Nashville, TN, in response to the growing market demand.
+The expansion adds 100,000 square feet to accommodate more steel and processing equipment.NASHVILLE, TN, UNITED STATES, June 1, 2026 /EINPresswire.com/ -- Siskin Steel & Supply Company, Inc. has expanded their Nashville, TN plant, adding 100,000 square feet for increased capacity, storage, and processing equipment to meet growing demand.
+The expansion will also create up to 20 new jobs over the next 12-18 months.

-With an additional 100,000 square feet under roof, this expansion will create a total of 200,000 square feet, add new CNC processing equipment, and create additional jobs.
-The Nashville facility will also serve as a hub for other branches in the area within the Reliance, Inc. Family of Companies.

-Siskin partnered with TU Parks, a Chattanooga-based contractor who oversaw the original building design in 1989.
-The new expansion will immediately add 10 jobs with additional positions to be added over the next 12-18 months as additional equipment is added.
+Facility expansion that creates over 200,000 square feet under one roof and will increase capacity to store more inventory and provide value-added services to meet customer demands.

-Siskin Steel & Supply Company, Inc. was founded in 1900 and is the southeast’s premier metal service center.
-They have facilities in Chattanooga, TN, Nashville, TN, Spartanburg, SC, Louisville, KY, and Morristown, TN.
-Siskin is a subsidiary of Reliance, Inc. the largest metals service center company in North America.
+Siskin Steel & Supply Company, Inc., a Chattanooga-based subsidiary of Reliance, Inc., the largest metals service center company in North America.

+Expansion is in response to market demand, growing building development needs and overall company strategy in and around Nashville, TN.
+The expansion will allow Siskin to serve new markets and territories.

+A formal ribbon cutting ceremony will be tentatively held in the fall of 2026, details will follow once confirmed.
+Please email lindsey.phares@siskin.com with any questions.

 Lindsey Phares